mac-comp127-s26/project-anna-bowen-apiu/README.md

 *To access the code:*

-1. Go to the project repository on [GitHub](https://github.com/mac-comp127-s26/project-anna-bowen-apiu)
+1. Go to the project repository on [GitHub](https://github.com/mac-comp127-s26/project-anna-bowen-apiu).

 2. Click the Code button on the repository page.

-3. Clone the project either using GitHub Desktop or through the terminal using Git commands:
+3. Clone the project either using GitHub Desktop or through the terminal using Git commands.

 4. Open the cloned project folder in Visual Studio Code.